This is the updated version of an article about confirming messages examples originally published in October 2021.

 And perhaps most importantly, confirmation emails can provide additional sales opportunities.

-For example, what can be more annoying for a customer and awkward for you than promotional emails hitting their inboxes every other day without any response?
+For example, what can be more annoying for a user and awkward for you than promotional emails hitting their inboxes every other day without any response?

-Luckily, confirmation emails can ease this situation for both customers and your marketing team.
+Luckily, confirmations can ease this situation for both customers and your marketing team.
 Then, depending on what they ordered, you can suggest a few related products they might be excited about.

 Crate&Barrel marketing team created a perfect example of an order confirmation email.
 They send accurate product suggestions based on customer data that boost sales for the company.